What is the the Balanced Scorecard?

-Do not be fooled into thinking strategic objectives are just part of corporate strategic thinking.
+Don’t be fooled into thinking strategic objectives are just part of corporate executive slide ware.
 Strategic objectives apply to all levels of an organisation.
 The statements used may be different in nature, but their impact will be the same.
 A corporate strategic objective may be more encompassing, for example, ‘Improve Customer Satisfaction’.
 Whereas a business unit or department level may be more specific for example, ‘Improve customer satisfaction through better customer contact’.
 And finally, at an individual level, the strategic objective may be more specific still, for example, ‘Improve customer satisfaction by spending at least 40% time on the customer site’.

-There is an interesting side note to be pointed out here concerning this ‘personal objective’.
+There is an interesting observation concerning this ‘personal objective’.
 An assumption has been made that spending 40% of their time on a customer site is a desirable activity.
 That is, it will improve customer satisfaction.
-This may be a valid assumption based on previous conversations with customers.
-However, it does raise the important question of how to measure success in this case.
-Clearly, there must be a relationship between improved customer satisfaction and spending time on a customer site.
-There must be a relationship between the two measurements to determine the success of the strategic objective.
-They cannot be treated or measured in isolation.
+In this case the relationship between improved customer satisfaction and spending time on a customer site has been deemed valid.
+Creating performance measures is not a simple task, especially when there are complex cause and effect relationships.
 For more information on this subject see our white paper ‘Developing Meaningful Key Performance Indicators’.

-One of the most common pitfalls organisations fall into when creating Strategic Objectives is to describe activities rather than objectives.
-Projects and programmes fall into this area.
+One of the most common pitfalls seen when creating Strategic Objectives is to describe projects rather than objectives.
 For example, it may be a strategic imperative to “Create a new CRM system and roll it out”.
 This, however, is not a Strategic Objective.
 The Strategic Objective that might include this project could be “Improve customer service through tools and technology”.
 This is not a case of semantics either!
-“Create a new CRM system and roll it out” is an activity that will come to an end; it is not a continuous improvement objective.
+“Create a new CRM system and roll it out” is an project that will come to an end; it is not a continuous improvement objective.
 The only way to measure it is to check milestones have been achieved and the project has been completed.
 There is nothing about the project that demonstrates a performance improvement.
-It is the outcome of the activity, that is, the results of putting the CRM in place, that might (or might not) demonstrate a performance improvement.
+It is the outcome of the activity, that is, the results of putting the CRM system in place, that might (or might not) demonstrate a performance improvement.